shaekuronen/grunt-ejs-static/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.3.2
+* Moved logic into modules.
+* Improved management of data files.
+Combine files, or parse for a specific key, prior to rendering.

 ### 0.3.0
 * Complete rewrite.
 More flexible, less opinionated.
 * Now data-driven.
-Files to be rendered are defined in JSON file, not in the file structure
+Files to be rendered are defined in JSON file, not in the file structure.
-* Backwards compatible, though ejs_static options need to be updated in Gruntfile
+* Backwards compatible, though ejs_static options need to be updated in Gruntfile.
-* Adds options: parent_dirs, underscores_to_dashes, file_extension, global_data
+* Added options: parent_dirs, underscores_to_dashes, file_extension, global_data.

 ### 0.2.0
 * Added a way to get site-wide variables into the models for individual layouts.